HandBrake/HandBrake-docs/source/docs/en/1.9.0/technical/audio-codecs.markdown

 -----------------

 HandBrake supports passthru for a limited number of popular source formats.
-These are: AC3, E-AC3, DTS, DTS-HD, TrueHD, MP3, MP2, AAC or flac (Passthru)
+These are: AC3, E-AC3, DTS, DTS-HD, TrueHD, Opus, Vorbis, MP3, MP2, AAC, FLAC or ALAC (Passthru)

 This copies the audio bit-for-bit from the source so offers no loss in audio quality.
 These audio tracks can be quite large so can impact the final size of